 Travel photographer, Charlie Gardiner, is a fan of this responsive memorable foam neck pillow.
 When she made a 20-hour journey across Southeast Asia, the Cabeau Evolution pillow made her flight enjoyable.

 She prefers this pillow to the other travel pillows on the market because she believes the adjustable drawstring provides good head support.
 The adjustable toggles stops the pillow from sliding off your shoulders, thus providing extra support.

 If your head tends to drop forward when you sleep, this neck travel pillow allows you to spin the pillow around, giving your chin full support.

 Frequent travellers will be able to get plenty of use from this pillow as it’s machine washable, whilst the memory foam core can be hand washed.

 Charlie also likes that the Cabeau Evolution pillow is easy to carry around.
 Simply compress it into a small carry case or strap it to your carry-on bag to save space.

+Together with knowing your rights for compensation for delayed flight, having a perfect pillow for your travel is essential to be a pro traveller.
 With all the travel pillows on the market, it can be hard to find the perfect neck pillow.
 This guide should give you a good idea of the best type of pillow to suit your sleeping habits.

 We’d love to hear from you about your favorite travel pillow.
 Which neck pillow would you recommend for travelers on the search for the perfect pillow?
 What features does it have that makes it your go-to travel pillow?